 IEP vs 504 Plan: What’s the Difference?

-An individualized education plan, or IEP, is a working document defined under the federal Individuals With Disabilities Education Act (IDEA) that provides an educational blueprint for children with disabilities.
+An IEP is a working document defined under the federal Individuals With Disabilities Education Act (IDEA) that provides an educational blueprint for children with disabilities.

 IEPs are created by school administrators, teachers, parents, psychologists, and other professionals and outline the milestones and goals students must attain based on their unique capabilities.
 Students enrolled in special education services or programs have IEPs.